 Exercise normal safety precautions in New Caledonia.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media for changes to local travel conditions.
+Use common sense.
+Look out for suspicious behaviour, as you would in Australia.
+Monitor the media for changes to local conditions.

 Safety and security.

-- Avoid all demonstrations and large public gatherings as they may turn violent.
+- Avoid all demonstrations and large public gatherings as they could turn violent.
+See

 Travel Smart for general advice for all travellers.